In the Twenty-First Century, is there a role for Heroes in History?

 A return to heroes like Crockett can also be a tool for historians to interpret and present historical context and underscore the complexity of the past and, even, human nature.
 Crockett, rather than being exceptional, is a worthy embodiment of the struggles and paradoxes of his time: valuing freedom but benefiting from human bondage, fighting Indians but honoring them as allies, fiercely rural but successfully metropolitan.
 A former president of the American Historical Association encouraged historians to analyze heroes “as sites within which we can find evidence of the cultural beliefs, social practices, political structures, and economic systems of the past.”
 Often, such prominent individuals run themselves through the key thematic and topical questions in a historical field, giving historians a worthy vessel through which to chart events and processes over time.
 In this same vein, illuminating a noteworthy individual can force scholars outside their comfort zone, getting them to connect their own specializations to the broader stories of history.
 “In an increasingly specialized academic environment, the study of heroic reputations forces scholars to work across disciplines”—always a positive if historians are to be engaging with a broader audience of both fellow scholars and an interested public.
 Rather than shying away from troubling personalities like Davy Crockett, historians should embrace the man as both a compelling character and a barometer for the broader history of the era.

-And now back to that nameless endnote.
+And now back to that nameless endnote and why he might still matter to our understandings of American history.
 David Crockett was born in a log cabin along the Nolichucky River in 1786, in what is now Greene County, Tennessee.
 He began as a poor backwoodsman who scraped by on furs collected along the Tennessee and Mississippi Rivers.
 He killed bears, panthers, and deer by the hundreds, engaging in what Americans then understood as a “taming of the wilderness.”
-While he represented the lower sort, he nonetheless owned slaves and would eventually become a celebrated congressman, riding the frontier wave of populism that shook the foundations of East-coast politics in the Antebellum period.
+While he represented the lower sort, he nonetheless owned enslaved black people.
+He would eventually become a celebrated congressman, riding the frontier wave of populism that shook the foundations of East-coast politics in the Antebellum period.
 While he scouted for the army and fought Indians, he also advocated against Andrew Jackson and Indian Removal, citing his long ties to the Cherokee allies as his motivation.
 He maintained a wife and family, yet also bragged about his sexual exploits, complicating our understanding of early American patriarchy and gender norms.
 Finally, this celebrated American ventured beyond the boundaries of the United States to fight in a southern expansionist insurrection in the Mexican territory of Tejas, dying at the Alamo in 1836.
 While former generations venerated his virtues, subsequent waves of historians branded him a racist, expansionist, sexist, or buffoon.
 Finally, by the time I was reading a twenty-first century book on the Texas borderland, Davy Crockett had become so bogged down in reinterpretation that it became easier to cite him as a nameless quotable from the southern frontier than as a historical personality, let alone hero.

 But something is lost in minimizing a larger-than-life figure like Crockett.
 Something more than hagiographic valorization and hero-worship.
 In overcomplicating figures like Davy Crockett, Daniel Boone, or even George Washington, historians run the risk of rendering them unusable and unintelligible figures for a general public.
 Beyond that, historians run the risk of deadening history for a public that still looks for heroism and charisma.
 If historians’ role is to be responsible storytellers, our narratives still must have characters.
 If our stories are to be good ones, then these characters must be compelling.
 Someone like Davy Crockett, with all his complexity, stands in to highlight the pitfalls, triumphs, and problems of his age.
 This seems a usable model to reintroduce the “heroes” from earlier generations back into the narrative.
 We should not abandon such heroes, but rather embrace them, in all their complexity, as both a constructed aspiration of what we want them to be and a realistic assessment of who they were in their historical times.
 Reintegrating characters like Davy Crockett into the public and scholarly view has the potential to revive interest and clarity in history for a society that still looks for heroes yet seems at a loss to find them.
 It seems the duty of historians, as responsible scholars and good storytellers, to embrace and revive, rather than ignore, these figures.